ricosolana/Valhalla/README.md

 The purpose of this project is just to explore and be creative in a non-commercial manner.
 Any usages of code below are in fair use and in full compliance with Coffee Stain Publishing EULA https://irongatestudio.se/CoffeeStainPublishingAB-GameContentUsagePolicy-18-05-2021.pdf

 ## Overview
 Valheim uses the Steamworks API for authentication, networking, and lobbies.
 Valve's GameNetworkingSockets will not work because Steam sockets require the Steam backend.
+This is frustrating because I want legitimate clients to be authorized normally and join this server.
+I hope to use Steam authorization in the future, its just too complicated right now.
 So, how can clients connect?

 A temporary fix is introduced by modifying a few lines in both the Valheim server and client.
 For some reason, the devs left some of their older networking sockets that make use of C# TCP sockets.
+We will be using those.

-## Patch
+## Patching
 We will be modifying the Valheim C# assembly using Dnspy.

 Make a backup of the `assembly_valheim.dll` before continuing.